is-a-dev/register/.github/PULL_REQUEST_TEMPLATE.md

 <!-- To tick a box, place an `x` between two square brackets e.g. [x] -->

 ## Requirements
-Unless explictly specified otherwise, you must pass **ALL** the requirements below.
-Note that we reserve the rights not to accept any domain at our own discretion.
+Unless explictly specified otherwise by a **maintainer**, you must pass **ALL** of the indicated requirements below.
+Please note that we reserve the rights not to accept any domain at our own discretion.

 - [ ] The file is in the `domains` folder and is in the JSON format.
 - [ ] You have completed your website. <!-- This is not required if the domain you're registering is for emails. -->
 - [ ] The website is reachable.  <!-- This is not required if the domain you're registering is for emails. -->